variantdev/go-actions/cmd/checks/README.md

 ## Running locally

+> This is just here to show the ideal developer experience.
+The reality is that you can't test `checks` locally.
+>
+> That's due to limitations in GitHub.
+> As Checks API requires a GitHub App installation token(not bearer token you're probably familiar with) to access
+> and there's currently no way to obtain an installation token locally,
+> you can't test this locally.

 Capture actual webhook payloads for `pull_request`, `check_suite`, `check_run` events by running `cat /github/workflow/event.json` on GitHub Actions.

 Install this workflow onto your test repository: